-Is it bad on the spring to leave magazines loaded?
+Is it OK to leave magazines loaded?

 When do I need to change springs?

 How do I take apart/clean a magazine with a welded base?

 Why won't the slide stop drop on an empty magazine?